dennis-every/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the information provided to build this project.
+- I would like to thank Microverse for the information provided to build this project.

+- I would like to credit the author for the original design idea [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>